 It is not only the methodology and processes but also the years of experience delivering complex projects that shape skills and a sense of vision.
 We are lucky and proud to be involved in projects for the automotive industry powering retail for the top 5 brands in Europe and, globally, in projects working for many publicly listed and Fortune 500 companies such as Walmart.

 We indeed handle high-load challenges and complexity well, and we are also fresh and creative when it comes to exploring new venues for the business.
-From integration of AR for watch retailers to building a metaverse for a sports fashion brand, we not only see opportunities but also have what it takes to deliver them and achieve business results.
+From the integration of AR for watch retailers to building a metaverse for a sports fashion brand, we not only see opportunities but also have what it takes to deliver them and achieve business results.

 Our methodology is agile and focused - we schedule decision-makers and share necessary inputs and outputs from the meetings well in advance to have everybody prepared and efficient.
 Some discoveries were completed in 2 weeks, the average is 4 weeks - our condensed and well-managed discovery experience is a great start for further project delivery.
 Our rule is only 7 sessions that should take 4-6 weeks